-A vesicostomy is an opening created by the doctor between the abdominal wall and the bladder that helps prevent harm to the kidneys.
+A vesicostomy is an opening created by the doctor between the abdominal wall and the bladder.
+This helps prevent harm to the kidneys.
 This surgery is done in the operating room.
-The opening looks like a small slit surrounded by pink tissue.
+The opening looks like a small slit with pink tissue all around it.
 Urine drains constantly from this opening, and the child will need to wear a diaper, pull-ups or an incontinence pad, such as Poise pads.
 A vesicostomy is a temporary treatment.

-This surgery is a necessary step for some children to help prevent urinary tract infections and/or harm to the kidney.
-Although most children who need a vesicostomy are young (under 5 years old), sometimes older children or teenagers require this surgery temporarily.
+This surgery is a needed step for some children to help prevent urinary tract infections and/or harm to the kidney.
+Most children who need a vesicostomy are young (under 5 years old), but sometimes older children or teenagers need this surgery temporarily.